Firefox poster

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Gant crosses into Soviet territory, entering the "upside-down" world where he must become someone else, speak only Russian, and rely on underground dissidents he's never met., moving from reaction to action.

 The Collapse moment at 102 minutes (75% through) represents the emotional nadir.
 Here, Pavel Upenskoy is killed helping Gant.
-The last contact is dead, Gant is alone and surrounded on a hostile airbase with no extraction plan - the mission appears to have failed., reveals the protagonist at their lowest point.
+The last contact is dead, Gant is alone and surrounded on a hostile airbase with no extraction plan - the mission appears to have failed., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 108 minutes initiates the final act resolution at 80% of the runtime.
 Gant steals a technician's uniform and approaches the Firefox.
 He remembers the key instruction: "You must think in Russian" to control the weapons.
 He synthesizes his Russian fluency with his pilot skills., demonstrating the transformation achieved throughout the journey.